 Some researchers have suggested that the effect of probiotics can be increased when they are taken alongside prebiotics.
 Prebiotics are foods that help stimulate growth and activity of the beneficial bacteria in the digestive tract.

-What are the contraindications associated with probiotics?
+What are the possible side effects of probiotics?

-Probiotics are generally considered safe for supplementation.1,3 The most common side effect is mild gas related cramping or bloating in the digestive tract.
+Probiotics are generally considered safe for supplementation.1,3 The most common side effect is mild gas-related cramping or bloating in the digestive tract.

 As with any medication or supplementation, it is important to speak with your healthcare provider before taking anything.
 There are few scientific research studies that have been completed on probiotics in people with IBD, so all side effects and contraindications may not be known.
 Make sure your healthcare provider knows about all medications and supplements you are taking before starting probiotics to help ensure there will be no adverse drug interactions.